rawat9/HackerRank/README.md

 ---

 ## SQL
-> All solutions are in MSSQL
+> All solutions are in MS SQL

 |No.| Subdomain       |                 Question                |   Solution |
 |:-:|:---------------:|:---------------------------------------:|:----------:|